malay95/stallions/README.md

   4. swpag.clients.
 Download each dependencies using pip.

-How to run each Function.
-1. takebackup(source, destination)
+takebackup(source, destination)
   use it in your python file as specified above or use it as command line "./backup.py source destination"
   example:   ./backup.py

+Further documentation is available in the documentation folder.
+Run the index.html file from that folder.